Sophia Augusta Brown Sherman: Society life

 In Newport, Sophia and her husband lived at 2 Shepard Avenue in Ochre Point (in the present day Bellevue Avenue Historic District), which was built between 1875 and 1876 by Sherman and his first wife.
 The Shingle Style home was designed by architect H. H. Richardson and was expanded and updated by Stanford White of McKim, Mead and White between 1879 and 1881.
 In 1890, Sophia hired Newport architect Dudley Newton for a second addition to add a ballroom and service wing.

+As of May 1883, "Mrs. W. W. Sherman" was recorded as having an opera box on the Parterre level in the then-new New York Metropolitan Opera.
+Her box was on the same level as other society names of her day, two down from Jay Gould's box and across from the boxes of J.P.
+Morgan and Cornelius Vanderbilt.
+She was one of the only women with a box listed in her own name (albeit a name that obscured her given name and referenced her husband's name) rather than listed directly in a man's name.

 In 1892, the Shermans, and her brother Harold, were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

 In 1901, Théobald Chartran, who also painted her husband William, painted a double portrait of her daughters, Irene and Mildred, "charmingly dressed in white with pink sashes and pink ribbons in their hair.
 The portrait, set in a garden with the sea in the background, is placed within a circle."
 In 1910, François Fleming painted an oil portrait of Sophia where her "elegantly coifed pompadour is topped by a coronet, and furs and jewelry add to her presence."